yt-project/yt/doc/source/visualizing/volume_rendering.rst

   # sc is an instance of a Scene object, which allows you to further refine
   # your renderings.

-When the volume_rendering function is called, first an empty :class:`~yt.visualization.volume_rendering.scene.Scene` object is created.
+When the volume_render function is called, first an empty :class:`~yt.visualization.volume_rendering.scene.Scene` object is created.
 Next, a :class:`~yt.visualization.volume_rendering.api.VolumeSource`